rob-luke/AuditoryStimuli.jl/docs/src/example-hs.md

 # Example: Harmonic Stack Complex

 Harmonic stacks are often used to investigate pitch processing and streaming/grouping.
+Harmonic complexes contain a set of frequency components which are harmonics.

 In this example we generate a harmonic stack which is modulated at 15 Hz.